wordbit/wordbit/content/posts/2023-05-31-can-you-guess-what-google-io-was-about.markdown

 A thoughtful and measured approach here is wise.
 This is a strategy ripped straight out of Apple's playbook.

-Step 1: Wait for the other guys to go first and screw up.
+1. Wait for the other guys to go first and screw up.
-Step 2: Swoop in and offer a product that is better in every way and addresses the other guy's mistakes.
+2. Swoop in and offer a product that is better in every way and addresses the other guy's mistakes.

 To be clear - whether Google will actually pull this off is still unclear.
 All their AI-focused products, such as a new generative AI search query response, Google Bard, and some other "experiments" are still in Beta testing.
 Heck, despite Bard being available in 180 countries, Canada isn't even one of them.